Jeansen/cdmn/README.md

 TODO

 # Please note
-As you might already see from the explanations above: There is no release, yet.
 This extension is with relevance to its current stage [bleeding edge alpha](https://de.wikipedia.org/wiki/Release_early,_release_often).
 If you followed the installation instructions above it should run on any Debian based distribution, though.

 # What am I working on currently?
 Most of the configurations in use are in code.
 Currently I am in the process to make things work via .Xresources